COVID-19 and Seasonal Flu 2020-2021

 To prevent further disease spread, patients with COVID-19 are advised to stay home and avoid public places.
 They should separate themselves from other people, including those in the same household.
 They should stay in a separate room and, if possible, use a separate bathroom.
 Household items should not be shared, and all high-touch surfaces should be cleaned and disinfected frequently.
 If the patient must be around others or around pets, a mask should be worn.

-There is a specialized test that can detect both flu and COVID-19.
-The use of this test is focused on public health surveillance efforts and does not currently replace any COVID-19 tests used in commercial laboratories, hospitals, clinics, and other healthcare settings (CDC, 2020f).
+The FDA has given the CDC an emergency use authorization for a specialized test that can detect both flu and COVID-19.
+The use of this test is focused on public health surveillance efforts and does not currently replace any COVID-19 tests used in commercial laboratories, hospitals, clinics, and other healthcare settings (CDC, 2021l).

 |Signs and Symptoms||